thewunder/conphigure/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 Conphigure is a framework agnostic library for reading and retrieving configuration.
-If your application does not
+If your application has outgrown a single configuration file this library will be a good choice.

 It can read individual files and directories in the following formats: